ImageMagick/Usage-Markdown/canvas/index.md

 Note however without the [Virtual Pixel Setting](../misc/#virtual-pixel) the "`-blur`" operator will have strong edge effects, which are best avoided.

 As a bonus by changing the "`-virtual-pixel`" setting to '`tile`', the randomised image remains tilable, with the colors wrapping across the image boundaries.
-This tiling ability is something that currently not possible with a random [Plasma Images](#plasma) and is a inherent result of pure random images being so random to start with.
+This tiling ability is something that currently not possible with a random [Plasma Images](#plasma) and is an inherent result of pure random images being so random to start with.

 #### Blurred Random Hues